Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 When $\tilde{C} \neq 0$, the expression given above accurately describes the imaginary part $\omega''$ of the resonant state near a symmetry-protected BIC.
-However, when $\tilde{C} = 0$, estimating $\omega''$ requires including higher-order corrections in perturbation theory.
+However, when $\tilde{C} = 0$, the estimation of $\omega''$ requires the inclusion of higher-order corrections in the perturbation theory.
 In fact, the condition $\tilde{C} = 0$ corresponds precisely to the coalescence of two accidental BICs with a symmetry-protected BIC.
-Near this point, as an accidental BIC approaches the symmetry-protected BIC, the imaginary part scales as $\delta \omega'' \propto q^2(q - q_*)^2(q + q_*)^2$.
-As shown in figure~\ref{fig:SP-BIC}(b), $\tilde{C}$ is plotted as a function of thickness $h$.
-Clearly, $\tilde{C}$ exhibits extrema (including zero value) at specific thicknesses.
+Near this point, as the accidental BIC approaches the symmetry-protected BIC, the imaginary part scales as $\delta \omega'' \propto q^2(q - q_*)^2(q + q_*)^2$.
+As shown in figure~\ref{fig:SP-BIC}(b), $\tilde{C}$ is plotted as a function of the thickness $h$.
+Clearly, $\tilde{C}$ exhibits its extrema (including a zero value) at specific thicknesses.
 The inset of figure~\ref{fig:SP-BIC}(b) illustrates the $Q$ factors of the resonant states near the $\Gamma$ point at different thicknesses $h$.
 Notably, at the critical thickness $h = 1.177a$, we have $\tilde{C}=0$, and the $Q$ factor scales as $q^{-6}$ when $q_* \to 0$, consistent with previous findings~\cite{Peng2019HighQgr}.
-For comparison, transmission spectra at two other thicknesses ($h = 0.87a$ and $1.9a$) are shown in figure~\ref{fig:SP-BIC}(c).
+For comparison, the transmission spectra at two other thicknesses ($h = 0.87a$ and $1.9a$) are shown in figure~\ref{fig:SP-BIC}(c).
 At $h = 1.9a$, the spectral peak remains narrow over a broad range of wavevectors, indicating a robust high-$Q$ resonance.
 In contrast, at $h = 0.87a$, the sharp peak is sustained only over a narrow range of $q$, consistent with the larger value of $\tilde{C}$.
-The proportionality constant $\mathrm{Im}(C) = \tilde{C} \cdot q^2$, derived from first principles, provides critical insight into achieving stable high-$Q$ resonances over a broad angle range.
+The proportionality constant $\mathrm{Im}(C) = \tilde{C} \cdot q^2$, derived from first principles, provides critical insight into the realisation of stable high-$Q$ resonances over a broad angle range.

-\subsection{Interaction of guided-mode resonances with orthogonal polarizations: far-field radiation and EPs}
+\subsection{Interaction of guided-mode resonances with orthogonal polarisations: far-field radiation and EPs}